A first impression of Bangkok (Chao Priya,temples, street food and festivals)

 Canal scene at Baan Silapin

 In the afternoon, Our group of writers toured the old canals of Baan Silapin which is located on the Thonburi side of Bangkok and just across the large Chao Praya river.
+Probably one of the cool non-touristy places in Bangkok to explore, the canals, markets and temples here are fun to visit.
 The canals and traditional neighborhood at Baan Silapin is a fun experience visiting an old village area and canal scene at Baan Silapin.
 Traditional puppet dance performances are the Bangkok Artists House, a favorite place to see these puppet performances at their best.

 Checking out the Street Foods at Baan Silapin